Everyone knows that first impressions count – and your CV acts as your first impression in the hunt for a rewarding dental nurse role.

 - Don’t include a profile photo.
 It’s not only a waste of space but could actually work against you, as it’s illegal to factor age, gender, race or appearance into the recruitment process.

-Quick tip: Employers will expect you to have a good standard of written communication, so use a free writing assistant tool such as Grammarly to ensure your CV doesn’t contain any silly typos or grammatical mistakes.
+Quick tip: Employers will expect you to have a good standard of written communication, so use our CV builder to ensure your CV doesn’t contain any silly typos or grammatical mistakes.

 Structuring your CV